-Text Evidence + Background Knowledge = Inference The expression on the runner's face is A person who loves a sport also enjoys The runner is just happy to compete.
-Competing is more This runner says participating in it. important to him than winning.
+Text Evidence + Background Knowledge Inference The expression on the runner's face is This runner says A person who loves a sport also enjoys participating in it.
+The runner is just happy to compete.
+Competing is more important to him than winning.